-Course Code CHM101-18
+Course Code CHM101

-Course Title Atomic structures , bonding , general organic and chemistry and aliphatic hydrocarbons
+Course Title Atomic structures, bonding, general organic and chemistry and aliphatic hydrocarbons

 Type of course Theory

 LTP 4 0 0

 Credits 4

 Course prerequisite 10+2 Non Medical or Medical

 Course Objective The aim of the subject is to enhance the knowledge of students about

 Stereochemistry of organic compounds, basic concepts and reactions of

 organic chemistry.

-Atomic Structure: Review of: Bohr's theory and its limitations, dual behavior ofmatter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
+Atomic Structure: Review of: Bohr's theory and its limitations, dual behavior of matter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
 Hydrogen atom spectra.
 Need of a new approach to Atomic structure.
 What is Quantum mechanics?
 Time independent Schrodinger equation and meaning of various terms in it.
 Significance of ψ and ψ^2 , Schrödinger equation for hydrogen atom.
-Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s , 2p, 3s, 3p and 3d orbitals (Only graphical representation).
+Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and 3d orbitals (Only graphical representation).
 Radial and angular nodes and their significance.
 Radial distribution functions and the concept of the most probable distance with special reference to 1s and 2s atomic orbitals.
-Significance of s, p and d atomic orbitals, nodal planes.
+Significance of quantum numbers, orbital angular momentum and quantum numbers ml and ms .
+Shapes of s, p and d atomic orbitals, nodal planes.
 Discovery of spin, spin quantum number (s) and magnetic spin quantum number (ms).
-Rules for filling electrons in various orbitals, Electronic configurations of the atoms.Stability of half-filled and completely filled orbitals, concept of exchange energy.
+Rules for filling electrons in various orbitals, Electronic configurations of the atoms.
+Stability of half-filled and completely filled orbitals, concept of exchange energy.
 Energies of atomic orbitals, Anomalous electronic configurations.